LoopFruits/dvd-shop/README.md

             allows you to create methods, data attributes, and everything else that you would want to do in a class file.
 Using the restaurant analogy its the chef.
 Performs a number of tasks to create each meal that is deliverd by the next layer (controller).

         b.
 Controller
+            connects the models, views and routes.
+Each route defined in the routes file must have a corresponding method in a controller.
+When a request comes in Rails uses to routes to determine which controller method to run .
+The controller method then accesses data using the the model and uses that data to render the correct view.
+Once again using the restaurant anaology.
+The controller is the waiter.

+        c.
+Views
+            renders whatever is sent from the controller.
+The table in the restaurant analogy.

+    2. In the architecture, which layer should contain the most logic?
+Which should contain the least.
+        The controller contains the most logic and the view layer contains the least.

+    3. What are some benefits of using Rails and the MVC architecture?

+            Having the ability to generate models and methods.
+            Readability
+            Data flow is more managable